Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/Setup.md

 The __2D Renderer__ should now be configured for your Project.

-**Note:** If you have the experimental 2D Renderer enabled, some of the options related to 3D rendering in the UniversalRP Asset don't have any impact on your final app or game.
+**Note:** If you have the experimental 2D Renderer enabled, some of the options related to 3D rendering in the Universal RP Asset don't have any impact on your final app or game.